Everything you ever wanted to know about unfurling but were afraid to ask /or/ How to make your site previews look amazing in Slack

-Unfurled previews in Slack are handy because they give everyone a glimpse of what someone linked to, letting you know if it’s helpful or not as you go about your day processing dozens of channels and reading hundreds of short messages.
-A preview saves lots of time throughout your day, letting you decide whether or not something is worth reading about, or better skipped over.
+Unfurled previews in Slack are handy because they give everyone a glimpse of what someone linked to, and let you know if it’s helpful or not as you go about your day processing dozens of channels and reading hundreds of short messages.
+A preview saves lots of time throughout your day, as you decide whether or not something is worth reading, or better skipped over.
 They also help with search and your own recollection of what you’ve seen in Slack.

 How the unfurl process works and how you can make it work better for your own sites is what I’m here to explain today.
 Why don’t we jump right in with an example?

 Go from basic unfurls to something better

 Let me start by saying SwiftKey is a great keyboard replacement app for Android and iOS that everyone I know using it loves.
 They also have a fun and fantastic blog that occasionally comes up with viral posts like this one, but here’s how it looked in Slack:

 I don’t mean to knock the work that SwiftKey is doing, I merely want to point out that this unfurl isn’t as strong as it could be.
 The blog post being linked has a great graphic showing the most popular emoji used in each US state, so an image would be handy here.
 However, the text shown is a default site/product description.
 If you instead saw their blog post summary, chances are everyone in a channel that loved emoji would click through to read it but in its current state you can’t really tell what that page will have on it.